Discrete and fuzzy dynamical genetic programming in the XCSF learning classifier system: Discrete DGP-XCSF experimentation

 \subsection{Woods101}

-The Woods101 maze (see Figure~\ref{fig:woods101}) is a non-Markov environment containing two {\em communicating aliasing states}, i.e., two positions which border on the same non-aliasing state and are identically sensed, but require different optimal actions.
+\begin{sloppypar} The Woods101 maze (see Figure~\ref{fig:Woods101}) is a non-Markov environment containing two communicating aliasing states, that is, two positions which border on the same non-aliasing state and are identically sensed, but require different optimal actions.
 Thus, to solve this maze optimally, a form of memory must be utilised (with at least two internal states).
-Optimal performance has previously been achieved in Woods101 through the addition of a memory register mechanism in LCS \cite{LanziWilson:2000}, by a Corporate LCS using rule-linkage \cite{Tomlinson:2001}, and by a neural LCS using recurrent links \cite{BullHurst:2003}.
-Furthermore, in a proof of concept experiment, the cyclical directed graph from neural programming has been shown capable of representing rules with memory to solve Woods101, however it was only found to do so twice in fifty experiments \cite{BalanLuke:2004}.
+Optimal performance has previously been achieved in Woods101 through the addition of a memory register mechanism in LCS \citep{LanziWilson:2000}, by a Corporate LCS using rule-linkage \citep{Tomlinson:2001}, and by a neural LCS using recurrent links \citep{BullHurst:2003}.
+Furthermore, in a proof of concept experiment, the cyclical directed graph from NP has been shown capable of representing rules with memory to solve Woods101, however it was only found to do so twice in fifty experiments \citep{BalanLuke:2004}. \end{sloppypar}